 “Don’t assume your office manager knows everything,” says Germino, “For example, I had no way of knowing the sink in the men’s bathroom was leaking until an employee told me.”

-To empower her colleagues to report facilities issues and keep her work organized, Germino uses Task Management to collect requests and ensure tasks don’t fall by the wayside when an urgent issue or project comes up.
+To empower her colleagues to report facilities issues and keep her work organized, Germino uses Employee Helpdesk to collect requests and ensure tasks don’t fall by the wayside when an urgent issue or project comes up.

 2. Adjusting the office temperature